 Washing can be made a lot easier if you have similarly colored clothes and if you avoid “too light colored” clothes.
 In addition, it can sometimes be useful to put on your already (little) dirty clothes again.
 If you know, for example, that you will do something sweaty anyway and you don’t need to put on anything fresh. because it will be dirty after a short time anyway.
 This method helps to save money when washing.

-If you don’t get to wash, you are unfortunately forced to put on the dirty clothes again or in the worst case to buy something new.
-However, you can avoid this very easily with planning ahead and keeping an overview of your worn clothes.
+If you can’t do laundry, you are forced to put on dirty clothes or in the “worst case” you have to buy something new.
+However, you can avoid this easily by planning ahead and keeping an overview of your clothes.
 I also recommend not to use a plastic bag for your dirty clothes, because this forces them to stink even more.
 Thus, use a bag that can breathe, such as a cotton bag.

 Do you have any tips missing here?
 Or how do you clean your things on the way?
 Let me know in the comments down below.